MountMerlin/harp.gl/README.md

 ## License

+Copyright (C) 2023- XYZ maps contributors

 Copyright (C) 2017-2021 HERE Europe B.V.

 See the [LICENSE](./LICENSE) file in the root of this project for license details about using `harp.gl`.

-In addition, please note that the [fonts](https://github.com/heremaps/harp-fontcatalog) are under a different set of licenses.
+In addition, please note that the [fonts](https://github.com/xyzmaps/harp-fontcatalog) are under a different set of licenses.

-For other use cases not listed in the license terms, please [contact us](https://developer.here.com/contact-us).